Home Animals Big Woollybacks: 11 Largest Sheep Around The World

 Average Height: 65 – 90 centimeters (25 – 35 inches)

 As herbivores, mouflon feed on leaves, grass, and tender sprouts as well as acorns, barks, fruits, lichens, moss, and mushrooms.
 The unique thing about mouflon is that rams have a very serious dominance hierarchy where males compete with one another.
 Before mating season or rut, rams will try to establish their dominance to get access to ewes for mating.
-The males will fight each other, and the winners get the opportunity to make with the females.
+The males will fight each other, and the winners get the opportunity to mate with the females.
 Another fascinating thing is that the gestation period of females is only 5 months, and they give birth to one or two offspring.
 In the wild, their natural predators are wolves while eagles and lynxes prey on young lambs.

 5Arapawa